dermitdemk/human_vs_llm_text_in_information_retrieval/readme.md

 #### Information retrieval and evaluation
 - information_retrival_pipeline.py -> retrieves top k articles with BM25 and bi-encoder
 - run information_retrteval_pipeline.ipynb -> evaluates results and plots data.

+## Dataset Descripiton
+We scraped all Tageschau articles published on their website over the last 2 years, from 11/07/2023 to 11/07/2025 and got 7.191 articles.
+We cleaned this data by removing the HTML tags, and for computational reasons, we filtered out all articles with more than 1200 tokens.
+This left us with 4.938 articles.
+These articles then were summarized by an LLM into bullet points and then written into an article again by another LLM.